arviz-devs/arviz/doc/source/user_guide/label_guide.rst

 Labeller mixtures
 -----------------

-In some cases, none of the available ``labeller``s do the right job.
+In some cases, none of the available labellers do the right job.
 For example, one case where this is bound to happen is with ``plot_forest``.
 When setting ``legend=True`` it does not really make sense to add the model name to the tick labels.
 ``plot_forest`` knows that, and if no ``labeller`` is passed, it uses either